nattadasu/ryuuRyuusei/PRIVACY.md

 ### Right to Access, Know, and Data Portability

 You have the right to access your personal information.
-If you wish to exercise this right, please utilize `/export_data` command.
+If you wish to exercise this right, please utilize `/export data` command.

-To see information about your data interactively, please utilize `/whois` command.
+To see information about your data interactively, please utilize `/whoami` command.

 ### Right to Modify, Rectify, Delete, or Restrict Processing